 A doctor speaks strictly to the point.
-He never shows concern and empathy and does not share the details of the treatment.
+He never shows concern and empathy and does not share the treatment details.
 Even though the results can be the best, this model is the direct way to fail.
-The patient will not understand what is going on – he'll see the doctor as the robot or a computer constantly working and will never be sure that the decision is the only right one.
+The patient will not understand what is going on – he'll see the doctor as a robot or a computer constantly working and will never be sure that the decision is the only right.
 Statistics show that patients tend to change doctors who communicate in this manner.

 #3 Duties of a doctor and patient's responsibilities

 There are many rules for doctors and much less for patients.
-That is logical as medical staff offer services, so they have to follow standards of quality.
+That is logical as medical staff offer services and must follow quality standards.
 However, it does not mean that patients have the right to act as they want.
-Therefore, we have prepared the complete list of communication guidelines both for healthcare staff and patients.
+Therefore, we have prepared a complete list of communication guidelines both for healthcare staff and patients.

-Communication guideline for medical staff (nurse, paramedic, doctor):
+Communication guidelines for medical staff (nurse, paramedic, doctor):

-Respect patients, their time and emotions, never ignore their fears and feelings.
+Respect patients, their time and emotions, and never ignore their fears and feelings.

 Support patients emotionally.

-Talk openly about the disease, dangers, possible risks, and methods of treatment.
+Talk openly about the disease, dangers, possible risks, and treatment methods.